 Today I’m following up on my popular post, Canva for the Classroom, with some new and wonderful ways to use Canva in your ELA classes.
-If you’re totally unfamiliar with Canva, you can find a step-by-step tutorial for how to use it in that post, as well as even more ideas for how to put it to use in your classroom.
+If you’re totally unfamiliar with Canva, you might want to sign up for my free Canva mini-course right here.
+You’ll quickly develop the confidence you need to enjoy this amazing creative platform!

 You can listen in on the podcast player below or on your favorite podcast platform, or, read on.

 First things first.
 You’ll want to get signed up for the free program, Canva for Education.
 This way you’ll have access to more fonts, images, and icons than you would with the basic free program, plus, you’ll unlock all kinds of educational features.

 OK, ready?
 Let’s take a look at six features that can help you engage your students this year.